 07 Oct 7 Reasons To Move To Quarterly Performance Reviews

-We have all experienced this year, that when change happens, businesses need to take action.
+We have all experienced over the past twelve months, that when change happens, businesses need to take action.
 We must adapt and evolve.
 Understandably, one of the key objectives everyone is trying to achieve is to become more resilient to these changes.
 To have processes and systems in place that allow for more agility and less rigidity.As we have seen in our previous articles, there are many different ways to do this through goal-setting and feedback as examples.
 Today, we are going to focus on another.
 Today, we bring you our top seven reasons why you should make the move to quarterly performance reviews and bring your performance management into the era of modern leadership.

 1. They allow for early intervention.
 Similar to our software, they help you as a people leader spot sooner if there is an issue, conflict or an area where someone needs your support.
 If you wait until the end of the year, something that started in January will be a whole lot worse, and your people will still be hitting roadblocks that could have been removed much sooner.

 2. They support alignment.
 By every person at every level in a company being part of the quarterly performance reviews process, means a better opportunity for alignment across the board.
 It’s vital everyone is working towards the same overarching goals and know how they contribute to them.
 Quarterly performance reviews are a great way to ensure everyone stays on the right track.

 3. They improve engagement and productivity.
 These two go hand in hand.
 You’ll be linking in with your people more often, meaning they will be more involved in their work, and more will get done.

 4. They increase your people’s sense of purpose.
 Today’s hires want purposeful work.
 It’s your responsibility as their leader to help them find it.
 Regular quarterly performance reviews help people stay focused on their goals as well as frequently see the return.
 Along with supporting alignment, they can see better how they are contributing to the bigger picture.